 Internet Explorer is one of the least secure browsers there is out there.
-Using it to access the internet is bad for network security.
-A good alternative to use is Firefox.
-It may be bloated but it is still a secure browser.
+Using it to access the internet is terrible for network security.
+An excellent alternative to use is Firefox.
+It may be bloated, but it is still a secure browser.

 5) Disable Unnecessary and Unverified Add-Ons

 Add-ons increase the functionality of a browser or email client.
-They are handy and come with some nice features.
+They are handy and come with some excellent features.
 But they also pose a security threat.
-Most are not secure and the few that are often affect a machine’s performance.
+Most are not secure, and the few that are often affect a machine’s performance.
 As a result, all unnecessary add-ons are better off disabled.
 If users must use add-ons, they must always verify their security and validity first.

 6) Use a Dedicated Firewall

-An operating system’s built-in firewall only provides minimum level security.
-For better security, a network requires a hardware-based firewall with a single point of entry.
-It is more secure, flexible and easy to customize to individual specifications.
+An operating system’s built-in firewall only provides minimum-level security.
+For better security, a network requires firewall hardware with a single entry point.
+It is more secure, flexible, and easily customized to individual specifications.
 Good examples of hardware-based firewalls are Cisco and Fortinet.
 Administrators can manage a hardware-based firewall in-house or rely on managed IT services from any Cincinnati IT services company.